-Surgical resection (removal) of lymph nodes in the neck and upper chest (performed by a surgeon experienced with this technique) can result in cure in 10% to 20% of cases where there is spread to neck lymph nodes.
-Learn more about treatment for thyroid cancer.
+Surgical resection (removal) of lymph nodes in the neck and upper chest, performed by a surgeon experienced with this technique, can result in cure in 10% to 20% of cases where there is spread to neck lymph nodes.
+Learn more about treatment options for thyroid cancer.

-Recent studies of drugs that target the RET gene have shown promise for the treatment of medullary thyroid cancer that has spread to the lymph nodes, liver, lung or other sites.
-One of these compounds, vandetanib, was recently approved by the Food and Drug Administration (FDA) and is available as a treatment option.
-A second drug, cabozantanib, has recently reported positive phase III trial results and will likely be reviewed by the FDA for approval during the coming year.
-Other promising therapies are available through participation in a clinical trial (research study).
-To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.
+Recent studies of drugs that target the RET gene have shown promise for the treatment of medullary thyroid cancer that has spread to the lymph nodes, liver, lung or other places in the body.
+Two of these compounds, vandetanib and cabozantinib, are available as a treatment option for people with progressive, metastatic medullary thyroid cancer.
+The risks and benefits of additional surgery should be discussed with a surgeon or endocrinologist experienced with this disease.
+Other promising therapies are available through participation in a clinical trial, which is a research study.
+To find clinical trials specific to your diagnosis, talk with your health care team or search online clinical trial databases now.

 What are the risks associated with pheochromocytoma?

 Pheochromocytoma associated with MEN2 is almost always a benign tumor.
-However, such tumors commonly produce abnormally high levels of adrenalin and noradrenalin and may cause high blood pressure, a rapid or irregular heart rate, tremulousness (tremors or involuntary muscular contractions) and cardiac arrest.
+However, such tumors commonly produce abnormally high levels of adrenalin and noradrenalin and may cause high blood pressure, a rapid or irregular heart rate, tremulousness, meaning tremors or involuntary muscular contractions, and cardiac arrest, which can result in sudden death.
 Medical treatments to prevent these symptoms are highly effective and should be started at the time of diagnosis and before the surgical removal of the tumor.
-Learn more about adrenal gland tumors.
+Learn more about pheochromocytoma.

 What is the typical treatment for a parathyroid tumor?

-Increased production of parathyroid hormone by a benign parathyroid tumor can cause hypercalcemia (high blood calcium), kidney stones, and osteoporosis (loss of bone mass).
+Increased production of parathyroid hormone by a benign parathyroid tumor can cause hypercalcemia, meaning high blood calcium, kidney stones, and osteoporosis, meaning the loss of bone mass causing fracture.
 Surgical removal of the parathyroid tumor often cures the problem.
 Learn more about parathyroid tumors.

-If you are concerned about your risk of thyroid cancer, talk with your doctor.
-Consider asking the following questions of your doctor:
+If you are concerned about your risk of thyroid cancer or other tumors, talk with your health care team.
+It can be helpful to bring someone along to your appointments to take notes.
+Consider asking your health care team the following questions: